opengovsg/engineering-practices/source-control/commits-and-prs.md

 PRs at OGP require at least 1 approval in order to be merged.

-In case of contributions from open source contributors, or contributions from egineers not members of the team owning the repo, one approval from a member of the owning team should be gathered.
+In case of contributions from open source contributors, or contributions from engineers who are not members of the team owning the repo, one approval from a member of the owning team should be gathered.

 When Merging PRs into the develop branch.
 Use github's "Squash and merge" strategy, as it makes reverts trivial.